THIS ARTICLE INCLUDES A FREE PRINTABLE

 Foster a Love for the Arts

-17. Movie passes.
-Some theatres have opened with social distancing guidelines in place.
-For those not yet venturing into the theatre scene, bring the movie home.
+17. Movie passes make great gifts!
+Prefer to watch movies at home?
 An Amazon Gift Card can buy new releases for family viewings.
 Create a gift bowl filled with popcorn and other movie treats.

 18. Aquarium passes.
 Does your child have a fascination with aquatic life?
 Check out seasonal passes to your local aquarium where your family can explore.